fqantonio/aqua/JOURNAL.md

 - [ ] 3 faires
 - [ ] Financing
 - [ ] (...)
-- [ ] NEXT project phase: decide how to make the avoidance system, by camera using the human control or autonolously by pattern detecting: perhaps both?
+- [ ] NEXT project phase: decide how to make the avoidance system, by camera using the human control or autonomously by pattern detecting: perhaps both?